Julia-Immer/developer-notes/developer-notes.md

 **Container Runtime Interface**
     specifies a standard to allow containers other than docker ones to be run on kubernetes. circa 2016

-## Pods

-The most basic unit in kubernetes, an object.
-A pod is like a wrapper around a container.

-How are containers started?  kubelet defines a pod and uses the CRI spec to communicate with the container runtime interface and then it starts the container inside that pod.

 ## namespaces